domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 I am a human being.
 Nothing human can be alien to me. --Maya Angelou, American Poet, in her Cornell University Class of 2008 Commencement Speech

 First, do no harm.
 (Primum non nocere.)
 (Primum nil nocere.) --Physician's (Doctor's) Mantra (As to diseases, make a habit of two things — to help, or at least, to do no harm. --Hippocrates, Greek Physician, in Epidemics, Book I, Ch.
 2) (Variant translation: The physician must be able to tell the antecedents, know the present, and foretell the future — must mediate these things, and have two special objects in view with regard to disease, namely, to do good or to do no harm.)
 (Paraphrased variant: Wherever a doctor cannot do good, he must be kept from doing harm. --Viking Book of Aphorisms: A Personal Selection (1988) by W. H. Auden and Louis Kronenberger, p.
 213.)

+Markets will remain irrational longer than you can remain solvent. --A. Gary Shilling, American Financial Analyst and Commentator

+Re: Gross National Product GNP (and Gross Domestic Product GDP): It counts the destruction of the redwood and the loss of our natural wonder in chaotic sprawl. --Robert F. Kennedy, Former United States Attorney General, Remarks at the University of Kansas, March 18, 1968